stevelounsbury/pooled/README.md

 # Pooled

-This is a very rough hockey pool written in django.
-The code is rough because this is my first python/django project.
+This is a playoff hockey pool written in django.
+I haven't given this any attention for a long time, so use at your own risk.

 ## Requirements